blacktomato/Algorithms/pa3/b02901001-p3/README.md

 Makefile would compile the source code with **g++** automatically

+Use the following command to delete the binary file and .o files:

+    make clean
 ###執行、使用方式說明：
 After compile is done, there will be an executable binary file, named **router**.
 The command format of this binary file: